MIDTOWN MODERN CONDOMINIUM

 Here we Review the Midtown Modern Singapore.
 This is a new development offering residential apartments, with commercial retail space at ground level, at Tan Quee Lan Street in Singapore’s Bugis District.

 It occupies a rather choice site among recent launches.
-Right beside Bugis MRT station and part of the regeneration of the South-Beach-Ophir-Rochor Corridor.
+Right beside and directly integrated with Bugis MRT station, and part of the regeneration of the South-Beach-Ophir-Rochor Corridor.

 Note: This is NOT an advertisement for sale.